nrichards/mdpicgen/README.md

 |:--------------------------------------------------------:|-------------|
 | SHIFT + SEQ PLAY + turn dial <br> ![](doc/s_splay_d.png) | Do thing    |

-# Instructions and specifications
+* Extract sequences of names of button controls directly from tables in Markdown, based upon patterns from a customizable file
+* Generate images for each sequence, from the layers of a customizable illustration
+* Update the original Markdown, and add missing or update outdated image links

+# How to use

 **Workflow**

-1. Add a table with `"Button"` header text as the first column of a Markdown source document
+1. Add a table with `"Button"` header text ([customizable](#button-pattern-file)) as the first column of a Markdown source document
-2. Add button command sequence text to a cell in that table's `"Button"` column
+2. Add button command sequence text, matching the format of the pattern file in use, to a cell in that table's `"Button"` column
-3. Add a `<br>` tag at end of that text to mark this button sequence for processing
+3. Add a `<br>` tag at end of that text, inside the first cell, to mark this button sequence for processing.
+Repeat as desired.
-4. Run the tool
+4. Run the tool to generate images, and also a new Markdown file

 ## Details

-* Tables **MUST** have a first column header name of "`Button`".
+* Tables **MUST** have a first column header name of "`Button`" ([customizable](#button-pattern-file) in `*.patset` file).
 Non-matching tables will be ignored.
 * Each first-column cell's contents **MUST** be formatted according to the following.
 Non-matching cells will be ignored. `Button sequence string` `<br>` `![](optional-link-to-image)` - see an [example](#Example) below.
   * Note that the `<br>` tag is required.
   * Note also that the image link is optional.
 It will be added automatically when there is a properly formatted button sequence and `<br>` tag.